mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 CompressEvents                    all
 ConvertToHistogram                all
 ConvertToPointData                all
+ConvertUnits                      all                     ``AlignBins`` not supported; for indirect energy mode the number of resulting bins is in general inconsistent across MPI ranks
 CreateSingleValuedWorkspace       Identical               ``OutputWorkspace`` has ``StorageMode::Cloned``, support of ``MasterOnly`` would require adding property for selecting the mode
 CreateWorkspace                   all
 CropToComponent                   all